|Jeff teaching at the Rehab Study

 Chen's Yang Style to Tucson.
 He received a diploma from his school in the early '80's ; he has been teaching for about 30

-years and is one of Master Chen's senior students.
+years and is one of Master Chen's senior students, and listed on Master Wm CC Chen's certified teachers and masters.

 Over the years, many long-term students have received teaching certification through the Great